ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

    sending a command to a device)
--  **wrappers**, which wrap sub-systems of the SUT and provide a structured interface to them and to their devices, eventually providing an abstraction over some operations (e.g., operations that may differ between a production device and an emulator)
+-  **wrappers**, which wrap sub-systems of the SUT and provide a structured interface to them and to their devices, eventually providing an abstraction for some operations (e.g., operations that may differ between a production device and an emulator)
 -  **inputs**, which are used to generate the JSON input data for the various commands that are sent to the SUT